 The Unbounded Days catalogue is made available to students and parents in the fall of each program year.
 Unbounded Days are considered part of the school year calendar.
 Students seeking excused absences for Unbounded Days must follow the same request process as for missing regular school days.
 Missing Unbounded Days is highly discouraged.

-The next Unbounded Days is scheduled for February 2022.
+Unbounded Days is scheduled for the 2023-2024 academic year.